AckerlyXu/heima/articles/storage/blobs/storage-quickstart-blobs-powershell.md

 ---
-title: Azure Quickstart - Upload, download, and list blobs in Azure Storage using Azure PowerShell | Azure
+title: Azure Quickstart - Create a blob in object storage using Azure PowerShell | Microsoft Docs
-description: In this quickstart, you use Azure PowerShell to create a storage account and a container.
+description: In this quickstart, you use Azure PowerShell  in object (Blob) storage.
 Then you use PowerShell to upload a blob to Azure Storage, download a blob, and list the blobs in a container.
 services: storage
 author: forester123
-manager: digimobile
+manager: josefree

 ms.custom: mvc
 ms.service: storage
 ms.topic: quickstart
-ms.date: 02/22/2018
+ms.date: 04/09/2018
-ms.date: 03/05/2018
+ms.date: 05/07/2018
 ms.author: v-johch
 ---